daquintero/numpsy/README.md

 # NumpSy

-Straight up mix between NumPy, SymPy and Pandas into a value single-declaration extendable framework to simulatenously perform symbolic and numerical operations.
+Straight up mix between NumPy, SymPy, SciPy, and Pandas into a value single-declaration extendable framework to simulatenously perform symbolic and numerical operations.

 Objectives:
 1. Ever think you wanted to simultaneously perform numerical and symbolic mathematics for an engineering or optimization derivation?
 Now you can pretty much intuitively derivate simultaneously whilst performing unit management automatically.